Disco's Critters Menu

 Different rats may like different things.
 (Such as different sleeping spots, foods or scratch areas.)

-If one rat sees another rat eat or play with something they have not seen before, they may just play or eat the item, rather then testing it themselves.
+If one rat sees another rat eat or play with something they have not seen before,

 Rats will chatter their teeth when they are happy or in severe pain.
 This is referred to as Bruxing.